 Wildlife poaching is an immense threat to rhinos and the reason why many orphaned calves have to seek haven at specialized rescues.
 Rhinos are most commonly poached for their horns, which wrongly thought to possess medicinal properties.
 What many people don’t realize is that rhino horns are made of keratin, the same protein that makes up our own hair and nails.
 Sadly, thousands of these animals are killed every year for the horns.

-WHWF is now overseeing Mofalodi at the Orphanage and is making sure her progress is going well.
+Mofalodi is now being overseen at the Orphanage and they’re making sure her progress is going well.
 Hopefully, soon she will be completely acclimatized in her new home, ready to explore it, and well into her recovery.